 Our goal is for your child to have a positive experience during this initial visit.
 We will treat your child in the most gentle, caring way possible.
-Dr. John and our clinical staff have years of experience and training working specifically with young children.
+Dr. Rob and our clinical staff have years of experience and training working specifically with young children.

 For our older patients, our clinical staff may also clean, polish and floss your child’s teeth at this appointment.
 A fluoride treatment will also be applied.
 If your child’s back molar teeth are touching, we may obtain digital x-rays to assess tooth, bone, and gum health.
 If we do not complete all of these procedures at your child’s first visit, we will gradually add them at future appointments.
 As your child grows, we will focus on age appropriate education on oral hygiene instructions, individualized for each patient.

 How to Prepare Your Child for Their Appointment

 Please discuss the positive aspects of dentistry to your child.
 A dental visit is part of growing up.
 Explain that Dr. Rob is gentle, friendly, and will be happy to see them.
 He will “look, count, and clean” their teeth.

 We recommend you avoid telling your child that the dentist “will not hurt,” as this may have never entered their minds.
 We recommend you avoid using words such as needle, shots, drills, or others that may create fear or anxiety.

 Dental treatment and materials have improved over the years, making most dental procedures pain free.
 When parents or siblings share their past dental experiences with a child, they often create unnecessary fear and anxiety.

 We will provide individualized and compassionate care to your child in a warm and supportive environment.
 Laughter and lightheartedness are the norm in our office.
 With your help and cooperation, we are confidant your child will leave our office with healthy teeth and positive feelings towards our dental team.

 Years of experience has shown us that the greatest thing you can do to prepare your child for their first visit is to simply expect them to do well!